-Starting in 2019-20, MPR is used to seed the top two teams in each District.
-MPR is also being used in basketball, ice hockey and boys lacrosse.
+MPR is used to seed the top two teams in each District.
+MPR is also being used in basketball, ice hockey and lacrosse.
 MPR is calculated using 25% of the team's winning percentage, plus 50% of its opponent's winning percentage, plus 25% of its opponent's opponent's winning percentage.
 Only scores reported to MHSAA.com are used to calculate MPR.
 MPR only looks at results between opponents entered into the MHSAA postseason tournament.
 Games played against out-of-state teams, junior varsity teams, non-school club teams, and any other non-MHSAA tournament participants, are not included.
 MPR does not use the specific scores of a game or the margin of victory in a game.
 The location of a game is not included in the MPR formula, and the formula weighs games at the beginning of the season the same as scores at the end of the season.

-Wins, losses and ties in multi-team shortened-game tournaments count, as long as the games were at least 40-minuntes long.
+Wins, losses and ties in multi-team shortened-game tournaments count, as long as the games were at least 40 minutes long.
 Forfeits are counted as wins and losses.
-Teams must have at least eight results on its schedule to be eligible for one of the two seeds.
+Teams must have at least eight results on their schedule to be eligible for one of the two seeds.

 The District bracket system guarantees the two seeded teams will be placed on opposite sides of the bracket which will ensure that they cannot meet until the District Final.
 In an 8-team bracket there are no byes for seeded teams.
 In a 7-team bracket the #1 seed receives the only bye, and in a 6-team bracket both seeded teams get a bye.
 In a 5-team bracket one additional random team receives a bye.
-Seeded teams are NOT are not guaranteed to be placed on the top line which could give them a home game in some situations.
-A random draw for bracket placement (of seeded teams and non-seeded teams) will take place one week prior to the release of the final bracket
+NEW IN 2022-23: The #1 seed will be placed on line 1 and the #2 seed will be placed on line 5 - this will guarantee placement on the top line and could give them a home game when the game is not played at the designated host school.
+In a District with no designated host, the seeded teams have the first priority to host, followed by the team on the top line.
+A random draw for bracket placement of non-seeded teams will take place one week prior to the release of the final bracket.